 Space accommodation is based on a variety of factors.
-When placing children on a waitlist the Supervisor will consider the following factors and priority may be given to the following:
+Priority may be given to the following:

-- a) YMCA staff - b) Siblings of children already attending - c) Children needing specialized support (if funding and staff availability for 1:1 care) - d) Space availability based on age of the child
+- a) Internal Families (during the first 3 weeks of registration only) - b) YMCA staff - c) Siblings of children already attending - d) Children needing specialized support (please contact the program directly if your child requires support or has an IEP to ensure funding and staff are available for 1:1).

-Using these determining factors the supervisor will be able to determine where the child will be placed on the wait list.
-The supervisor may also be able to predict when the request for care could be granted.
-The supervisor would then follow up with the family to provide them with this information.
-The family then will be able to determine if they wish to remain on the wait list or to seek alternate care.
+Using these determining factors the supervisor will be able to determine where the child will be placed on the wait list if the Licensed Summer Program is full.
 If the family chooses to remain on the wait list the supervisor will then let them know of the follow up procedures.